jrekier/minimal-mistakes/_posts/2016-06-12-rubber-bands.md

 \end{equation}
 where $s$ is a continuous real parameter varying continuously along the curve.

-In general, the curvature varies along the curve and changes sign where the curve changes its concavity.
+The curvature varies and changes sign with concavity.

 ![alt]({{ site.url }}{{ site.baseurl }}/images/curvature.gif){: .align-center}

-An intuitive way of looking at this definition is to consider that the angle, $\Delta\phi$, spans a small element of curve that we identify as an arc of length $\Delta s$.
-We can then imagine that this arc is part of a circle tangent to the curve at the point of interest which has radius
+An intuitive way to look at this is to consider that the angle, $\Delta\phi$, spans a small element of curve that we identify as an arc of length $\Delta s$.
+Imagine then that this arc is part of a circle tangent to the curve at the point of interest.
+That circle has radius of
 \begin{equation}
 \frac{1}{R(s)}=\lim_{\Delta s\rightarrow 0}\frac{\Delta\phi}{\Delta s}=\frac{d\phi}{ds}~.
 \end{equation}
 The curvature at a point is then the inverse of the radius of curvature of the imaginary circle tangent to the curve at this point.

 What I like about this definition of curvature is that this makes apparent a very elegant result about closed curves.
-The integral of the curvature on a closed curve is called the *total curvature*.
-On a closed curve, this integral is:
+The integral of the curvature along a closed curve (*total curvature*) is
 \begin{equation}
 \oint_\mathcal{\gamma} k(s)ds=\oint_\mathcal{\gamma}\frac{d\phi}{ds}ds=n~2\pi~,
 \end{equation}
 where $n$ is an integer counting the number of times the curve winds around itself called the *winding number*.

-This seems almost too elegant to be true.
-And I wanted to check that for a few curves.
-The above formula for the curvature is not ideal for this purpose and can be replaced advantageously.
+This seems too beautiful to be true.
+So I wanted to check with some examples.
+The above formula for the curvature is not ideal for this and should be replaced.
 But first, I wish to have a more general way of parametrising a curve.
-It is indeed often useful to use a parameter other than a length element.
+It is often useful to use a parameter other than the length element.

 Let a curve be parametrised in 3d space using cartesian coordinates as
 \begin{equation}
 \vec{\mathcal{\gamma}}^T=(\gamma^x(\lambda),\gamma^y(\lambda),\gamma^z(\lambda))~,
 \end{equation}
 where $\lambda$ denotes any affine parameter that varies continuously and monotonously along the curve.
-Then the length element of the said curve can be easily interpreted as being
+Then the length element of the said curve is
 \begin{equation}
 ds=|\vec{\mathcal{\gamma}}(\lambda)|d\lambda~.
 \end{equation}